chaoss/grimoirelab-hatstall/docs/README.md

 It's also possible to *un-enroll* a profile from an organization.

-*Still under-development*: User *shall* be able to edit enrollment initial and final date.
+User is able to edit enrollment initial and final date.

 ![Edit enrollments information](img/profile-enrollments-edit.jpg)